plone/training/mastering-plone/volto_theming.rst

     background-color: rgb(177, 192, 219);
   }

-Take into account to use theme variables as
+You should use the power of `less` and use variables such as:

 .. code-block:: css